strata-mvc/strata/docs/saving.md

 permalink: /docs/saving/
 ---

-Saving data is an important part of a complex web application and Wordpress MVC expects that one will have to save data outside of the regular wordpress scope (ex: the backend).
+Saving data is an important part of a complex web application.
+Wordpress MVC allows you to save data outside of the regular wordpress scope (ex: the backend).

-To ease and automate this process, it allows the building of dynamic forms and automated test on posted values when saving data.
+To ease and automate this process, it allows the building of dynamic forms and automated tests on posted values when saving data.

-The are 4 steps to this process
+The are 4 steps to this process :

 * Setting up the controller to prepare and catch form data
 * Creating the form object that will contain form logic